emragins/making-a-sandwich/readme.md

-Technical Guide for Making a Sandwhich!
+Technical Guide for Making a Sandwich!
 ---

-This project will tell you how to make a sandwhich.
+This project will tell you how to make a sandwich.

-To build: [MAGIC] which outputs html.s
+To build: [MAGIC] which outputs html.